 Management believes that an average overall internal growth rate of 4-6% is a long-term sustainable rate for the Company.
-During the first quarter of 2005, the Company's overall internal growth was negative 1.6% compared to 4.0% for the full year 2004.
-Our internal growth rates in the United States (43% of sales) and Europe (38% of sales), the largest dental markets in the world, were 6.7% and negative 12.1%, respectively during the first three months of compared to 3.4% and 4.1%, respectively for the full year 2004.
+During the first six months of 2005, the Company's overall internal growth was 1.2% compared to 4.0% for the full year 2004.
+Our internal growth rates in the United States (43% of sales) and Europe (37% of sales), the largest dental markets in the world, were 5.7% and negative 5.3%, respectively during the first six months of 2005 compared to 3.4% and 4.1%, respectively for the full year 2004.
 As discussed further within the Results of Continuing Operations, the lower sales in Europe were primarily due to issues related to a new dental reimbursement program effective in 2005 in Germany, the Company's most significant market in this region.
-Our internal growth rate in all other regions during the first quarter of 2005, which represents approximately 19% of our sales, was 2.5%, compared to 5.2% for the full year 2004.
+Our internal growth rate in all other regions during the first half of 2005, which represents approximately 20% of our sales, was 4.3%, compared to 5.2% for the full year 2004.
 Among the other regions, the Asian region, has historically been one of our highest growth markets and management believes it represents a long-term growth opportunity for the industry and the Company.
 Also within the other region is the Japanese market, which represents the third largest dental market in the world behind the United States and Europe.
 Although Japan's dental market growth has been weak in the past few years, as it closely parallels its economic growth, the Company also views this market as an important long-term growth opportunity, both in terms of a recovery in the Japanese economy and the opportunity to increase our market share.
+During the second quarter of 2005, the Company has seen positive signs in this market, as it experienced strong internal growth in Japan for the quarter.
 There can be no assurance that the Company's assumptions concerning the growth rates in its markets or the dental market generally will be correct and if such rates are less than expected, the Company's projected growth rates and results of operations may be adversely effected.

 Product innovation is a key component of the Company's overall growth strategy.
 Historically, the company has introduced in excess of twenty new products each year.
 During 2004, approximately 25 new products were introduced around the world and the Company expects approximately 20 new products to be introduced in 2005.
 Of specific note, in late 2004, the Company introduced Oraqix(R), its new non-injectible anesthetic gel for use in scaling and root planing procedures and BioPure MTAD, a new irrigant used in root canal procedures.
-In addition, in the first quarter of 2005, the Company introduced Calamus, a unique obturation delivery system used in root canal procedures and Xeno IV, the Company's first single component self etching adhesive.
+In the first quarter of 2005, the Company introduced Calamus, a unique obturation delivery system used in root canal procedures and Xeno IV, the Company's first introduction of single component self etching adhesive technology to the US market.
+In addition, during the second quarter of 2005, we introduced Interactive Mystique.
+This is the world's first low friction translucent ceramic orthodontic bracket.
+It has a clear interactive clip called Neoclip, which can be rapidly placed and removed from Mystique, our ceramic bracket.